 This is a bit on the pricy side and could be overkill for some small projects.
 However, it is one of the best ATV sprayers for bigger projects.

 This is a fantastic ATV sprayer with some top features.
-It is a boomless ATV sprayer, but it has compatible boom kits that you can buy to expand the sprayer and extend the reach.
-The pressure is good, at 100 PSI.
+This model features switchable boom and spot spray functions.
+The pressure is average, at 60 PSI.
 It’s also the fastest out of the sprayers on our list as it can spray at 2.2 GPM, a slight upgrade on the versions that spray at 2.0 GPM.

-The polyethylene tank is decent quality, with a capacity of 15 gallons.
-This is fine for most peoples’ needs and can even be used for some commercial products.
-The nozzle is brass, and has some adjustability so you can alter the spray.
+The polyethylene tank is of decent quality, with a capacity of 15 gallons.
+This is fine for most people’s needs and can even be used for some commercial products.
+The poly nozzle is adjustable from tight stream to fine cone mist.

-One of the great things about the BioLogic 6500 Chapin Outfitters ATV Sprayer is the fact that it can be used for commercial projects as well as home projects, and with or without a boom.
+One of the great things about the Chapin International 97361 is the fact that it can be used for commercial projects as well as home projects, and with or without a boom.
 It fits most ATVs with ease.